 Numerous anxiety problems can cause muscle weakness.
 You should visit a doctor if you're concerned, but rest assured that your muscles may feel tired, fatigued, tingly or numb for completely natural, anxiety related reasons.

-Muscle Weakness = Anxiety?
+Is Your Muscle Weakness Anxiety?

 The way you breathe, the way you walk, and the way you think with anxiety can all cause muscle weakness or tiredness.
-It's a common but scary condition that is often evaluated by a doctor.
-Take my anxiety test to find out more about how muscle weakness can be cured.

 Anxiety Causes Muscle Weakness